jmischka/discovery/README.md

 # discovery
-Created for Scientific American to celebrate its 175 year anniversary
+175 Years of Discovery is an experience created for Scientific American to celebrate its 175 year anniversary